 It is important to take time to fully process your emotions.
 If you feel the need to cry, let it out.
 If you’re angry, find a way to channel it by working out or meditating.
 Talk to your partner and air your grievances.
 It’s important to keep the lines of communication open with your partner.
 Shutting down or isolating yourself will only add to the stress.
 If things get too difficult, it may be beneficial to see a psychologist who specializes in egg donation.
 A psychologist who specializes in egg donation can help you and your partner navigate this new territory and help you cope and prepare for the future.

 Many patients who are facing infertility feel like they are alone.
 However, 1 in 8 couples have difficulties getting pregnant1.
 There is a good chance that you may know someone who has gone through fertility treatment.
-If you don’t know anyone or you aren’t comfortable sharing this with those close to you, there are on-line forums specifically for patients who are trying to conceive via egg donation.
-A few on-line forums that we recommend joining are Parents Via Egg Donation, RESOLVE, and Baby Center.
-Forums likes these give intended parents the chance to connect with other intended parents to share their stories, experiences, and support.
+If you don’t know anyone or you aren’t comfortable sharing this with those close to you, there are online forums specifically for patients who are trying to conceive via egg donation.
+A few online forums that we recommend joining are Parents Via Egg Donation, RESOLVE, and Baby Center.
+Forums like these give intended parents the chance to connect with other intended parents to share their stories, experiences, and support.

 Once you determine the type of cycle that is best for you, the agency will assist you in finding an egg donor.
 Typically, patients will want to find an egg donor that is similar to the intended mother.
 Sometimes, finding the ideal donor can take time so don’t get discouraged if you don’t find an egg donor right away.